NEW REPORT: The AI and observability gap for frontend teams

 These are some common signs of an unoptimized mobile app that you should look out for:

-- Slow load times: Slow load times can be caused by a number of factors such as excessive initialization, network requests, trampoline startup activity.
+• Slow load times: Slow load times can be caused by a number of factors such as excessive initialization, network requests, trampoline startup activity.

-- Long response times: Pinpointing the source of long response times in your apps is difficult.
-It could be because of network latency, memory issues, or even code inefficiencies.
+• Long response times: Pinpointing the source of long response times in your apps is difficult.
+It could be because of network latency, memory issues , or even code inefficiencies.

-Focus areas for optimizing your mobile app
+Key focus areas for mobile app optimization

 Those include: